l0g0l/deSecreADeveloperBlog/README.md

 Creation of my own Blog.

 The back end of the application was built with [Nodejs](https://nodejs.org/), [Mongoose](https://mongoosejs.com/) and [MongoDB](https://www.mongodb.com/) database.
 All data fetching was done using [Express](https://expressjs.com/) and [Axios](https://github.com/axios/axios) for declaring JSON structures.
-For the image handling, the web application is using [Multer](https://www.npmjs.com/package/multer), [fs-extra](https://www.npmjs.com/package/fs-extra) and [AWS S3 Bucket](https://aws.amazon.com/s3/) where we store all the pictures in a safe way.
+For the image handling, the web application is using [Multer](https://www.npmjs.com/package/multer), [fs-extra](https://www.npmjs.com/package/fs-extra)

-The front end was created with [Reactjs](https://es.reactjs.org/) and [JavaScript](https://developer.mozilla.org/es/docs/Web/JavaScript) and uses the [Redux](https://es.redux.js.org/) architectural framework for an optimal single-page user-experience.
+The front end was created with [Reactjs](https://es.reactjs.org/) and [JavaScript](https://developer.mozilla.org/es/docs/Web/JavaScript).
+Architectural framework for an optimal single-page user-experience.

-The backend and the frontend of the project are deployed in [Heroku](https://id.heroku.com/) through the `master` branch.
+The backend and the frontend of the project are deployed in [Heroku](https://id.heroku.com/) through the `main` branch.

 #### Authentication page
-Back-end and front-end user authentication was built from scratch by encrypting user password with [Bcryptjs](https://www.npmjs.com/package/bcryptjs) and creating a unique session token with [JSONWebToken](https://www.npmjs.com/package/jsonwebtoken) for each user on sign up or login.
+Back-end and front-end user authentication  by encrypting user password with [Bcryptjs](https://www.npmjs.com/package/bcryptjs) and creating a unique session token with [JSONWebToken](https://www.npmjs.com/package/jsonwebtoken) for each user on sign up or login.
 This allows for secure access to one's account on the single-page application which then renders distinct content based on the current user.